-If MC3 overpays a provider for services, MC3 expects a return of the full amount overpaid.
-If a provider notices and overpayment, contact the AP Department immediately to make arrangements for repayment.
+If MC3 overpays you for services, MC3 expects you to return the full amount overpaid to you.
+If you notice and overpayment, contact the AP Department immediately to make arrangements for repayment.

-- If provider is currently serving children in an MC3 payment program, the agency will deduct the amount of the overpayment from the next payment(s) until the full amount owed is paid; unless other arrangements have been made by the provider. - If provider is not currently serving any children from the payment program and does not repay MC3 immediately, the provider shall sign an agreement with a plan to return the overpayment. - If provider does not return the overpayment, they will not be able to enroll any children subsidized by MC3 until the overpayment is paid.
+- If you are currently serving children in an MC3 payment program, the agency will deduct the amount of the overpayment from your next payment(s) until the full amount owed is paid. - If you are not currently serving any children from the payment program and you do not repay MC3 immediately, you must sign an agreement to return the overpayment. - If you do not return the overpayment, you will not be able to enroll any children subsidized by MC3 until the overpayment is paid.